logmanoriginal/lvssh2/docs/cmake-build-instructions.md

     - Visual Studio 2022 or later
         - Make sure to install the "Desktop development with C++" workload, which includes the MSVC compiler and CMake.

+> [!IMPORTANT]
+> To build the libraries, both 32 and 64-bit versions of LabVIEW must be installed on the system.

 ## Build Instructions

 Run the following commands from the root of the repository: